tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Mother can't handle the stress so steps away, leaving MC to struggle somewhat on her own
 - She lets in and gets a C-section
 - "Don't let him fall"
+- Ends with empathy for mother

+# Ch 2

 -